 Chamber Music with the Criers

 This program highlights two incredible and little-known string quartets by Jewish composers who perished in the Holocaust.
-Ullman’s quartet was actually written in Terezin.
-The two quartets then “come together” in an octet by Max Bruch; a bright and heroic piece that seeks a larger audience.
-Although not Jewish, Bruch’s music was heavily suppressed by the Nazis because of the success of his piece Kol Nidrei.
-He was labeled a “possible Jew” and to this day his popularity as an excellent, late Romantic composer suffers.
+Ullmann’s quartet was actually written in Terezin.
+The two quartets then “come together” in an octet by Max Bruch, a bright and heroic piece that seeks a larger audience.
+Although not Jewish, Bruch’s Romantic-Germanic music was heavily suppressed by the Nazis because of the success of his piece Kol Nidrei.
+He was labeled a “possible Jew” and to this day his popularity as an excellent late Romantic composer suffers.

 Did you know we have a student discount?
 Tickets are $13 online, $10 at the door!